samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## The Application Route

 We are going to need an all encompassing route.
-It will not do much except be the route that is the head parent.
+It is the route that is over the application as a whole.
 It is there to usually handle routing for the entire application but because we have declared routing elsewhere, this will not have that logic.
-However, we do need to keep it so ensure you have built your application route.
+However, we do need to keep it to ensure that the user stays logged in.
+This route will do so by utilizing `checkLogin`.

 ```bash
 ember generate route application